HedonisticOpportunist/metaweather_api/README.md

 ## Background

 This test suite tests the MetaWeather API (https://www.metaweather.com/api/).
-The focus on the test is testing specific dates with a specific location (using Yahoo's woeid API).
+The focus of the suite is testing specific dates with a specific location (using Yahoo's woeid API).
+Invalid locations and dates have also been added.

 ## Instructions